vishvAsa/kalpAntaram/rangapriya-on-festivals.md

 While the meaning of *Rāmāyaṇa* is also studied while taking up the *Pārāyaṇa*, it should be enjoyed not just only as a spiritual treatise, but also as a story of the ways of the world, and a composition rich with poetic wealth.
 Both the description of the ideal life and the opposite of it should be observed; but only the ideal has to be honoured.
 Here some devotees may raise an objection—*“ŚrīRāma* was god himself.
 We have to worship him.
 That’s all.
 We are poor humans.
 There can be no comparison with him.
 Is it ever possible to follow his ideals?
 Even to suppose so will be an offence against God.”
 This is only an objection arising out of gross thinking.
 Because, though *ŚrīRāma* was God himself, he lived the life of a human being to enlighten people, and this should not be forgotten.
 To say that all his conduct and words were only a drama, and the lesson and purport arising out of them are meant for him only, and we have nothing to do with that, amounts to a statement done without a deep study of the *ādikāvya*.
 The great intention of that *Nararūpi Nārāyaṇa* was that all *Naras* should follow his ideals.
 In the *Bhagavadgīta* also, God \(*Kṛshṇa*\) preaches this purport. “मर्त्यावतारस्त्विह मर्त्यशिक्षणम्” \(It is in place to remember here the words of *Śrīmadbhāgavata* which says that the purpose of the human form incarnation of *ŚrīRāma* in the human form was to present an ideal to \(all\) the people\)

-\(“यद्यदाचरति श्रेष्ठः तत्तदेवेतरो जनः । स यत्प्रमाणं कुरुते ﻿लोकस्तदनुवर्तते”-गीता\) Even though *ŚrīRāma* experienced the joys and pains of life, he was above them, as he was a *Sthitaprajna* because of *ādhyātmabhāva*.
+\(“यद्यदाचरति श्रेष्ठः तत्तदेवेतरो जनः । स यत्प्रमाणं कुरुते  लोकस्तदनुवर्तते”-गीता\) Even though *ŚrīRāma* experienced the joys and pains of life, he was above them, as he was a *Sthitaprajna* because of *ādhyātmabhāva*.
 He is indeed the most worthy ideal person to be remembered on the day of *Ugādi*, which gets started by tasting neem and jaggery.
 Devotees should realize that enjoying the splendour and poetic beauty of all the facets of the gem epic, also happens to be his very worship.

 The philosophy which applies to the *pārāyaṇa* of the epic also applies to the *śrāvaṇa* of the same.
 Because, listening like chanting, is also a mode \(form\) of devotion.